 Australia has particularly welcomed the progress made by ASEAN and its contribution to the promotion of regional co-operation.
 Australia has a significant interest in helping to ensure that ASEAN succeeds in generating economic growth and political stability and supports its wish to prevent domination of the region by any major power.
-Australia has entered a program of economic co-operation with ASEAN to which it has pledged a total of \$56.7 million over the period 1974-75 to 1986-87, and for a number of years has played a major part in assistance with the Indo-Chinese refugee problem.
+Australia has entered a program of economic co-operation with ASEAN.
+It has proposed a contribution of \$13.1 million for 1983-84 (expenditure in 1982-83 was \$12.0 million), and for a number of years has played a major part in assistance with the Indo-Chinese refugee problem.